heap-of-jquery/jquery-draw-attention/README.md

   * 2. the background is actually an image (may just be lost).
 * - transparency is detected with rgba(0, 0, 0, 0) which is probably not the ideal way to do it.

+## License

-## License - you must retain this notice in ALL redistributions
+Please retain this notice in ALL redistributions as well as a link back to the original repository.

 Copyright 2013 Giuseppe Burtini      https://github.com/gburtini